 Round about this time, Fred had started taking a serious interest in golf, however, his attempt to conceal 27 clubs including 5 putters and 4 drivers in his golfbag led to his disqualification from the PGA tour.

 Demoralized by this sporting knock back Freddie turned his hand and nose to restaurants, heading for the bright lights of the Twin Cites.
 After realizing that nobody could understand him, Fred brought the mountain to Mohammad and Brit’s Pub and Eating Establishment was born.
 The rest they say is history.

 Brit's is open all the year round with the odd exception.
-The Lawn Bowling Green is in operation between the end of May and the end of September.
+The Lawn Bowling Green is in operation between mid-May and mid-September.
 (We often open earlier for advertised soccer and rugby games)

 11:00 AM - 2:00 AM